-In kindergarten, weather is introduced as a way to teach young children about science concepts.
+In kindergarten, a weather lesson for kindergarten is introduced as a way to teach young children about science concepts.
 As part of the Common Core standards for teaching weather, children are instructed to record weather changes and identify patterns.
 Discussing the weather in preschool is particularly beneficial because it has many parallels to other aspects of life, such as geography, clothing, culture, and occupations.
 By learning about the weather, children will be better equipped to understand their environment.
-However, it is also essential for children to understand why weather is significant to them on a deeper level.
+However, it is also essential for children to understand why the weather is significant to them on a deeper level.

 What is the weather?